alfnielsen/vsc-scaffolding/README.md

 > {NAME}.vsc-template.js

-The js template file must contain a single parentheses wrap method, and it cannot use any extarnel js ref like import and require.
+The js template file must contain a single parentheses wraped method, and it cannot use any extarnel js ref like import and require.

 > I personally think is a good idea to create a .vsc-template folder in the root of your project and place all templates there.